rosano/launchlet/os-app/open-vitrine/text.en.md

 Read the [guide](LCHVitrineTokenGuideURL) to learn more.

-<a class="LCHVitrineContentAppButton OLSKCommonButton OLSKCommonButtonPrimary" href="LCHVitrineTokenComposeURL">OLSKWordingOpenApp</a>
+<a class="LCHVitrineContentAppButton OLSKDecorPress OLSKDecorPressCall" href="LCHVitrineTokenComposeURL">OLSKWordingOpenApp</a>

 <div class="LCHVitrineDemos">